digital-fabric/polyphony/README.md

 - The code uses `TCPServer`, a class from Ruby's stdlib, to setup a TCP server.
   The result of `server.accept` is also a plain `TCPSocket` object.
 There are no wrapper classes being used.
-- The only hint of the code being concurrent is the use of `Kernel.spawn`, which starts a new coroutine on a dedicated fiber.
+- The only hint of the code being concurrent is the use of `Kernel#spawn`, which starts a new coroutine on a dedicated fiber.
 This allows serving multiple clients at once.
 Whenever a blocking call is issued, such as `#accept` or `#read`, execution is *yielded* to the event loop, which will